-Author Notes: It's almost Super Bowl time so I thought this would be appropriate -- here in Texas we take football and tailgating PRETTY seriously.
-I developed this burger at the start of college football season a couple years ago as a way to combine some tailgate favorites: burgers, barbecue, chips...you will need either a cold beer or a Texas tea to wash this bad boy down! —aargersi
+In Texas we take football and tailgating PRETTY seriously.
+I developed this burger at the start of college football season a couple years ago as a way to combine some tailgate favorites: burgers, barbecue, and chips.
+You will need either a cold beer or a Texas tea to wash this bad boy down! —aargersi

 - To make the patties, combine the chuck, jalapeños, salt, pepper, and chili powder in a large bowl, handling it as little as possible.
 Shape into 6 patties to fit the bun size.
 Loosely cover with plastic wrap and set aside.

 - Place the patties on the grill rack and cook, turning once, until they're cooked to your preference, 5 to 7 minutes on each side for medium.
-In the last 3 minutes of grilling, carefully place equal amounts of the BBQ cheese on each patty.
-Place the buns, cut side-down, on the outer edges of the rack to toast lightly during the last 2 minutes of grilling.
+In the last 3 minutes of grilling, carefully place equal amounts of the barbecue cheese on each patty.
+During the last 2 minutes of grilling, place the buns cut side-down, on the outer edges of the rack to toast lightly.

-- To assemble the burgers, place an equal layer of BBQ kettle chips on each bottom bun.
-Add a cheese-topped patty on top, followed by a layer of pickles, and an equal amount of lettuce.
-Add the bun tops and serve with an ice-cold beer or a big ole' tea.
+- To assemble the burgers, place an equal layer of barbecue kettle chips on each bottom bun.
+Add a cheese-covered patty on top, followed by a layer of pickles and an equal amount of lettuce.
+Add the bun tops and serve with an ice-cold beer or a big ol' pitcher of tea.

-- if you are so inclined, here's my BBQ sauce recipe.
-Simply mix all the ingredients together.
-1/2 cup ketchup 2 tablespoons Dijon mustard 2 to 3 dashes hot sauce (Louisiana style or Tabasco) 4 to 5 drops liquid smoke 1 tablespoon chili powder 1 tablespoon Worcestershire sauce 1 tablespoon blackstrap molasses
+- If you are so inclined, here's my BBQ sauce recipe.
+Simply mix all of the ingredients together: 1/2 cup ketchup; 2 tablespoons Dijon mustard; 2 to 3 dashes hot sauce (Louisiana style or Tabasco); 4 to 5 drops liquid smoke; 1 tablespoon; chili powder; 1 tablespoon Worcestershire sauce; 1 tablespoon blackstrap molasses.